chandiceechannn/3d-gesture-block/README.md

-# 3d-gesture-block
-3d gesture block with mediapipe
+# 🖐️ voxel Gesture Block

+A simple web-based 3D gesture interaction using **MediaPipe** and **HTML**.

+---

-## How to run
+## 📦 How to Run

-1.copy the index
-2.run with live server
+1. Copy or download this project
+2. Open the folder
+3. Run with Live Server (VS Code recommended)

+---